suubbhhaamm/suubbhhaamm/README.md

 ### Hi there 👋

-**I am Subham Kumar currently a pre-final year engineering student.
-I am and entusiast learner and love to explore new techonologies and possibilities in software industry.
-Perfection and optimization has been my tools in developing software project.
-I also have intermediate knowledge of web application development**
+**I am Subham Kumar currently a pre-final year engineering student.Perfection and optimization has been my tools in developing software project.
+I have intermediate knowledge of web application development**
+**I am an entusiast learner and love to explore new techonologies and possibilities in software industry.**

 - 👀 I’m interested in Web Application Development